Configuration

 Subagent model overrides

-Feynman’s bundled subagents inherit the main default model unless you override them explicitly.
+Feynman’s bundled subagents inherit the main non-Pro default model unless you override them explicitly.
 Inside the REPL, run:

 /feynman-model